 9.6 If-then decisions with Q parameters

-The control can make logical if-then decisions by comparing a Ω parameter with another Ω parameter or with a numerical value.
-If the condition is fulfilled, the control continues the NC program at the label that is programmed after the condition.
+In if-then decisions, the control compares a Q parameter with another Q parameter or a numerical value.
+If the condition is fulfilled, then the control continues the NC program at the label that is programmed after the condition.